The Assault on Reason

-The Assault on Reason is a 2007 book by Al Gore.
-In the book, the former U.S. Vice President heavily criticizes the George W. Bush administration for its actions in furthering the "assault on reason".
+The Assault on Reason is a 2007 book by former U.S. Vice President Al Gore.
+In it, he heavily criticizes the George W. Bush administration as furthering an "assault on reason".
 He argues that there is a trend in U.S. politics toward ignoring facts and analysis when making policy decisions, calling the Congress, the judiciary, and the press complicit in the process.

-Gore's prescription is that the average citizen must be proactive in "restoring democracy".
-He expresses hopes that the medium of the Internet will supersede television and what he argues is its inherent bias, creating a "marketplace of ideas" that has not been present since the replacement of the printed word with mass media.
+Gore's prescription is that ordinary citizens be proactive in "restoring democracy".
+He expresses hope that the Internet will supersede television and what he argues is its inherent bias, creating a "marketplace of ideas" that has not been present since the replacement of the printed word with mass media.

-The book ranked number one on the New York Times Best Seller list for hardcover nonfiction during the first four weeks of its release, and was on the top-35 list for fifteen weeks.
-Actor Will Patton narrates the audio version.
+The book ranked number one on the The New York Times Best Seller list for hardcover nonfiction for four weeks after its release, and was on the top-35 list for 15 weeks.
+Actor Will Patton recorded the audiobook.